 Drone survey of the concrete structure of an active building (2/2)

-Close-up shots of inaccessible objects or areas without basket use.
+Close-up shots of inaccessible objects or areas without the use of a cherry picker.

-Drone use is a great solution to get around any access constraint and to obtain high-quality photos in inaccessible areas, allowing us to highlight any unseen structural damage.
+Drone use is a great solution to get around any access constraint and to obtain high-quality photos in inaccessible areas, to highlight any unseen structural damage.

-In this case, we took pictures of concrete pillars, allowing the project owner to highlight damages and to act accordingly for the safety of all.
+In our case, we took pictures of concrete pillars, allowing the project owner to identify defects and to take the necessary measures for everyone's safety.

 Drone survey of an entire pipes laying worksite (1/2)